vladimiryardan/Taffy-Wiki/Roadmap.md

 ### Planned

 * Fix issues on startup if Application context is shared with another app & Taffy doesn't get properly initialized.
-* Update test suite to use Tags instead of script so it can be run on any CFML engine (What good are tests if you can't use them to test?)
 * Tested and supported on Railo and OpenBD

 ## Version 1.2
 **Target Release Date:** TBD